 - Identify manual processes that need to be executed

-- Identify the people running and managing the manual steps
+- Identify the people or management running and managing the manual steps

 - Identify data destinations

 - Identify and build data transformation steps and check how many of them can be accomplished by ETL tools

 - Identify and build alerting mechanisms to handle exceptions and other notifications